 After reading this article you will be able to:

-- Some of the statistics for remediation costs
+- Some of the indicators for ransomware detection are:

 Ransomware attacks increased across the world when covid-19 was wreaking havoc on its own.
 Nearly every day, organizations across different industrial sectors were targets of these spiteful attacks.
 Many were not adequately secured and lacked a foolproof cybersecurity plan that could have tackled the ransomware menace.